Maurogv/SearchBar-AlbumBar-LanguageLink/en-README.md

 This repository contains the javascript libraries I use in my programs.
-The first I published add content to a text that generally describes a place, a path, a journey, a visit, an event.
+The first libraries I published add content to a text that generally describes a place, a path, a journey, a visit, an event.
 Some were published on blogspot.it.
 My stories are in the folder Testi 2014+.

 The additional content refers to the title of the text or its minor changes and are of three types.